geniusnhu/ds-masterpiece-hugo/content/home/experience.md

   date_start = "2019-08-31"
   date_end = "2018-03-01"
   description = """
-  * Data Analytics - conducted statistical testing, logistic regression in predicting attendant rate of company's event and suggesting improvement, used POS data estimate sales forecast
-  * Oversea Market development - Explored and initiated new potential through conducting survey, monthly performance tracking
+  * Conducted demand forecasting using statistical models (Hierarchical forecast, ARIMA) and LSTM.
+  * Develop different customer segmentation methods using unsupervised machine learning to improve the forecast, target sufficient consumers and increase their purchase basket.
+  * Designed tracking monthly dashboard with key KPI, conducted customer survey to gather customer's comment on company product and areas for improvement.
+Explored and initiated new potential to expand market.
   * Achievement: successfully opened the route for Miyagi seafood and wagyu to Vietnam and Thailand.
   """